daniyalshah/csci3055u-project-template/standard-library/README.md

 functionalities and data structures offered by the standard library of the language.

-## Using and showing exmaples of Standard Libraries in Scala.
+## Using and showing examples of Standard Libraries in Scala.